I2-MinusONE/I2-CRM-Wiki/project/update_project.md

 - `value` : Value of the converted opportunity
 - `currency` : Currency in which the opportunity was converted
 - `converted_at` : Date and time at which the opportunity was converted
-- `converted_by` : User responsible for converting the opportunity
+- `created_by` : User responsible for converting the opportunity
 - `misc` : Miscellaneous information about the converted opportunity
 - `pipeline_id` : The pipeline ID of the converted opportunity